cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

     - y = `20AE19A1B8A086B4E01EDD2C7748D14C923D4D7E6D7C61B229E9C5A27ECED3D9`
   - HashToGroup(): curve25519_XMD:SHA-512_ELL2_RO_ {{I-D.irtf-cfrg-hash-to-curve}} with DST "RFCXXXX-curve25519_XMD:SHA-512_ELL2_RO_"
   - Serialization: The standard 32-byte representation of the public key {{!RFC7748}}
-  - Order(): Returns `1FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFED`
+  - Order(): Returns `1000000000000000000000000000000014DEF9DEA2F79CD65812631A5CF5D3ED`
   - Addition: Adding curve points directly corresponds to the group addition operation.
-  - Scalar multiplication: Implementers must validate all untrusted input points to the scalar multiplication algorithm.
-Validation consists of checking that input points are members of the prime-order subgroup of the curve.
-See {{RFC7748}} for more details.
+  - Deserialization: Implementers must check for each untrusted input point whether it's a member of the big prime-order subgroup of the curve.
+    This can be done by scalar multiplying the point by Order() and checking whether it's zero.
 - Hash: SHA-512
 - ID: 0x0001